 Quest Insight Variant Classification Program

-It is important to note, participation in Quest Insight does not guarantee VUS reclassification.
-Participation of family members in Quest Insight should also not replace genetic counseling and/or clinically indicated genetic testing.
+It is important to note, participation in the Family Insight Program does not guarantee VUS reclassification.
+Participation of family members in the Family Insight Program should also not replace genetic counseling and/or clinically indicated genetic testing.

-Please note, if the VUS is reclassified, Quest Diagnostics will endeavor to contact you.
+If the VUS is not reclassified as a result of the family testing, it is possible new information (external and internal) will become available in the future that may cause the VUS classification to change.
 Since we cannot predict if or when this reclassification will occur, it is important for your patient to remain in contact with your office to ensure s/he can also be notified of any change in the interpretation of the VUS.

 We will not offer testing to family members if:

 1) The variant has been classified as benign, likely benign, likely pathogenic, or pathogenic or if the patient has an otherwise positive report.

 2) The VUS is associated with a specific inheritance pattern and further family genetic information will not clarify the significance of the VUS.

 3) Phenotype of the patient is inconsistent with the reported phenotype of the gene(s) involved.

 Medical management recommendations and reproductive decisions should not be based on the presence or absence of a VUS.
 Instead, recommendations should be made based on your patient’s personal and/or family history.
 In some cases, additional genetic testing may be warranted.